cpprocketry/cpprocketry.github/demo/home.md

   image: /assets/img/hero.jpg
   callout:
     alt: "Hero callout:"
-    text: Call attention to a current priority
+    text: Call attention to a current priority And this is just used to fill out the image so it ain't too small
   content: Support the callout with some short explanatory text.
 You don't need more than a couple of sentences.
 And this is just used to fill out the image so it ain't too small.

 tagline: A tagline highlights your approach.